 In: Blogging

-I work with a guy who likes to say I’ve been blogging longer than anyone.
-That’s obviously not anywhere close to being true, but I did start my first Wordpress blog in 2004.
+7 Jul 2009I work with a guy who likes to say I’ve been blogging longer than anyone.
+That’s obviously not anywhere close to being true, but I did start my first WordPress blog in 2004.
 (No, it wasn’t this newly created site with twenty posts.)
 Five years of blogging is a long time for the Internet world, especially for Indianapolis bloggers.
 So what did I do and how did I do it?

 I wanted a website of my own.
 At work I had started creating micro sites, ecommerce sites, and continuing to develop our main website; but, it was for work.
 I wanted to start a website for myself.
 It couldn’t be a regular static HTML website, it had to be something cool and dynamic so I could easily update it and impress myself.
-I tried Joomla, Drupal and then chose Wordpress.
+I tried Joomla, Drupal and then chose WordPress.

 But what would the website be about?
 What topic, niche or interest would I write about?
 I have tons of interests and could have talked about everything, but I wanted to focus on something that I was interested in and that could possibly make money.
 I decided to create a community website for the town I live in, Fishers, Indiana.